How to make Easy Marinara Sauce

 Why I love this recipe:

-It works perfectly as a homemade pizza sauce, and you can easily toss it with pasta, too, to transform it into a vegetarian spaghetti sauce.
-Serve it on top of Baked Eggplant Parmesan or Baked Turkey Meatballs because that’s never a bad idea.
+It works perfectly as a homemade pizza sauce on homemade pizza crust, but you can easily toss it with pasta, too, to transform it into a vegetarian spaghetti sauce.

-It takes just 11 ingredients to make, and chances are, you might already have them in your kitchen.
-It also stores really well, too!
+It takes just 11 basic pantry ingredients to make, and chances are, you might already have them in your kitchen.

 Need dinner inspiration?
 Head on over to my Dinner Recipe Index for more ideas.